 Riley H., Team Leader

 I have always believed that to bring about a change in our society we need to work on our children.
 Unless we educate them, we cannot bring real changes.
 Each child deserves to be sculpted by education so they can not just take on the world, but also contribute to make it a better place.
 My focus, therefore, was on the ones that are unable to get proper education due to their circumstances.
 That’s why School on Wheels seemed like a perfect place to volunteer.

 Tutoring is the most fulfilling experience in life — you get to equip kids with knowledge, love, hope, and wisdom.
 You are giving them something that can never be taken away from them, no matter what.
 Also, you don’t need fancy degrees to become a volunteer tutor.
 All you need is a bit of passion and the internet 🙂

 Make sure that the education is at your students pace, not at your own.
 And don’t forget to have a bit of fun, it can definitely improve the experience for them.
 It’s far too often that children don’t have the resources to complete an education – the platform they can use to advance themselves in life.
 School on Wheels is an organization that tries to equalize that difference, and I wanted to be a part of that.

 I nominated Joelle or her dedication and commitment to her student.
-As a high school student, she had showed an extraordinary maturity and understanding.
-Her student have grown to trust her and bond with her.
+As a high school student, she showed an extraordinary maturity and understanding.
+Her students have grown to trust her and bond with her.
 She is a dependable and reliable tutor, and a wonderful mentor!